hellowac/mapnik-wiki-zh-cn/ArchInstallation.md

     $ yaourt -S mapnik-git

 This will handle downloading, building and installing Mapnik with dependencies from the 'extra' and 'community' repositories.

+## 0.7.x (Deprecated version)

+Mapnik 0.7.1 is available from the Arch Community repository.
+Install it with Pacman:

+    $ sudo pacman -S mapnik